ShailyJeet02/One_Page_Portfolio/README.md

 # One_Page_Portfolio
-A basic portfolio webpage built with basic HTML and CSS to showcase my skills and projects.
+A basic one page portfolio webpage built with basic HTML and CSS to showcase my skills and projects.

 1. 📝 Description